 - In your junior and senior year, take the Early Assessment Program test to find out if you are on track to be ready for college

 Download our high school checklist to keep yourself on track.

 If you're already at a California Community College:

-Head straight to your college’s transfer center or schedule an appointment with a counselor who can help you determine which transfer major is best for you, and work with you to develop an education plan to achieve your goal.
+Head straight to your community college counseling center or schedule an appointment with a counselor who can help you determine which pathway is best for you, and work with you to develop an education plan to achieve your goal.